spinlockirqsave/c/sos_server/README.txt

 appropriate entry in the list of ships or creates new entry in the list.

 SOS message
 Message sent to ask for help.
-Server extracts the ship position and calculates the distances between this ship and all other ships stored in the list of ships (using the haversine formula, www.movable-type.co.uk/scripts/latlong.html).
+Server extracts the ship position and calculates the distances (km) between this ship and all other ships stored in the list of ships (using the haversine formula, www.movable-type.co.uk/scripts/latlong.html).
 Server then sorts the list of ships with respect to the distance calculated in previous step and finally server sends this list to the client.